Goose-Nest/GIEx2/README.md

 # GIEx2
-An experimental injection method using `NODE_OPTIONS` via an Electron security bypass.
+An experimental injection method using `NODE_OPTIONS` via an Electron security bypass (Linux only, possibly Windows in future if demand).

 ## Method
 GIEx2 is injected via `NODE_OPTIONS`.
 This is usually disabled in packaged production Electron apps, but we found a bypass.
 The way Electron checks if the app is packaged is by checking the binary name.